mangesh2m/api-docu-site/README.md

 :::note

-This README uses GitHub Flavored Markdown (GFM) for tables and task lists, whereas for admonitions (such as this message), it uses Docusaurus-exclusive syntax.
+This README uses GitHub Flavored Markdown (GFM) for tables and task lists, while admonitions (such as this message) use Docusaurus-exclusive syntax.

 :::